 Remember that each social platform has a purpose.
 For instance, LinkedIn is a professional networking site.

 You shouldn’t be posting articles, photos or videos that aren’t relevant to business development on LinkedIn.
 It isn't the place to share that hilarious puppy video.
-Do I love puppies?
-Of course.
-Do I go to LinkedIn to find puppies?
-No, so don’t litter your followers' feeds with them.
+Puppies are great, but most LinkedIn users don't go to the platform to find puppy videos.
+So don’t litter your followers' feeds with them.
 You’ll lose credibility.

 If people are already having a conversation about a current news topic, join the conversation if it is relevant to your followers.

 There are tools that you can use to see what content has seen the most interactions and shares.
-We like our tool, Radiate, that shows up trending content with the most retweets but we also like to add in Buzzsumo.
-Feedly is worth considering if you follow a lot of different blogs.
+We like our tool, Radiate, which shows trending content with the most retweets.

 Remember that if a topic is controversial, though, you'll want to start a conversation around the subject rather than starting an argument.

-These will get you started, but remember to look at your analytics and insights to see what your audience is responding to most.
+These tips and tricks will get you started, but remember to look at your analytics and insights to see what your audience is responding to most.
 Tweak your strategy from there and always update your best practices.
-You’ll never get it down to a science because this realm is changing daily.